ChenLiu-1996/DiffusionSpectralEntropy/README.md

 python dse.py
 python dsmi.py
 ```

-## Reproducing Results in the ICASSP-OJSP paper submission (Renovated codebase).
+## Reproducing Results in the ICASSP-OJSP paper submission.
+(This is after we renovated the codebase.)

 ### Train our Supervised vs Contrastive encoders.
 Using (MNIST + Supervised + ResNet) as an example.